Company Name Availability

 After you’ve decided on the perfect name for your company, it is vital that you check your company name for availability.
 Generally, you should do a name search before incorporating or ordering any printed materials or advertising.
 After all, the name you choose for your company is very important from a marketing standpoint as it is a key feature of both brand recognition and as an expression of the nature of your business.

 Each state has its own database wherein company names can be checked for availability.
 CorpCo® will search the name for you free of charge in one of two ways.
 First, you can submit your request for company name availability search in any state via our free online name availability search service.
-Alternatively, you may also simply order the incorporation or registration online and we’ll check the name before we submit your filing.
+Alternatively, you may also simply order the incorporation or registration online.
+In any case, we’ll always check the name before we attempt to submit your filing.

 FREE WITH OUR ONLINE NAME AVAILABILITY SEARCH SERVICE